drummondlab/drummondlab.github.io/team/_posts/1970-01-01-birger-chet.md

 alum: false
 ---

 Chet was an Associate Director at the [Broad Institute] in the Getz Lab.
 He joined the Getz Lab in 2015.
-In December 2021 he retired but continues to work for the lab, part time, on specific projects.
+In December 2021 he retired but continues to work for the lab, part-time, on specific projects.

 Chet joined the Broad Institute in 2012 as a member of Jill Mezerof's lab.
 He received his Ph.D. in Operations Research from [Berkeley] under the guidance of Gordon Newell.